 According to Abdullah ibn Masud, Radi-Allahu unhu, The Prophet Muhammad (P.B.U.H.) said: ‘Seeking halal earning is a duty after the duty.’
-In other words working to earn a halal living is itself a religious obligation second in importance after the primary religious obligations like prayers, fasting and Hajj.
+In other words, working to earn a halal living is a religious obligation second in importance after the primary religious obligations like prayers, fasting, and Hajj.

-At UBL Fund Managers we understand our investor’s needs and obligations and provide a wide array of Shariah Compliant Investment solutions to suit our Islamic investor’s needs.
-Whether you are looking for investments in Islamic equities for long term growth or simply Islamic money market instruments to park your savings, we have the right product for you.
+At UBL Fund Managers, we understand our investor’s needs and obligations and provide a wide array of Shariah Compliant Investment solutions to suit our Islamic investor’s needs.
+We have the right product for you, whether you are looking for investments in Islamic equities for long-term growth or simply Islamic money market instruments to park your savings.

 Frequently Asked Questions

 Investing in Islamic mutual funds can help you earn according to the Shariah regulations.
 Investments that are per Islamic Principles are called Shariah-Compliant.
 There are three principal rules which need to be adhered to when analyzing an investment from the standpoint of Shariah permissibility:

 The first is the absence of interest (riba) in the investment.
 Islam has strictly prohibited interest (riba).
 This is based on the principle that it is unacceptable in and of itself for the same commodity, including money, to increase in value merely by being lent to another person.

 However, Shariah does not prohibit the making of a return on capital if the provider is willing to share in the risks of a productive enterprise.
 The conclusion then is that whenever capital is "lent" rather than "invested", interest (Riba) is the return rather than profit.

 The second is the potential for 'unethical concerns' in the investment mix.
 Islamic scholars have put together the following benchmarks clarifying what is not acceptable as an investment under Shariah: